Bank Fishing for Kokanee: How To Catch Kokanee From the Shore

 Snagging Kokanee

 Snagging kokanee is also a way people catch them.
 This is illegal in all but 4 states, so check your local regulations, or our article on it.
 This method is also called foul-hooked.
 This method targets the kokanee when they’re spawning, when they all group together and are in more shallow water, either close to a lake shore, or in a stream or tributary of a lake.
 I went to one of the 4 legal states recently to give it a try, and it’s a riot.
 I highly recommend it.
-It’s not as easy and simple as it may sound.
+It’s not as easy and simple as it may sound, but it is a good time.

 In summary, shore fishing for kokanee is a lot of fun.
 It’s also very challenging.
 But if you follow the instructions in this article, you may have a chance of accomplishing this feat that many fishermen go their whole life without achieving.
 Tight lines.